Thank you for the opportunity to provide Port of Tauranga Limited (Port of Tauranga) with a proposal for business continuity management services.

 Developing your resilience

-Fixinc will develop a Business Impact Analysis (BIA) through the facilitation of consultative interviews with business unit representatives.
-For each area of the Oganisation that undertakes the BIA, outcomes of the BIA process will include confirmation of:
+For each area of the University, outcomes of the BIA process will include confirmation of:

-As part of the BIA process, Fixinc will also facilitate a threat assessment for the Port of Tauranga using our proprietary threat forecasting tools to assess relevant business continuity vulnerabilities and plausible disruption scenarios that may impact critical business functions, as identified in the BIAs.
+As part of the BIA process, Fixinc will also facilitate a threat assessment for University of Technology Sydney using our proprietary threat forecasting tools to assess relevant business continuity vulnerabilities and plausible disruption scenarios that may impact critical business functions, as identified in the BIAs.
 This will include:

 - Identification and categorisation of disruption related threats.